parker-emily/REX-goldenrod/README.md

 The L1 data assocaited with this repository are available in an EDI package (in prep).

 ## Spatiotemporal extent: ##
 - Spatial extent: Kellogg Biological Station Long Term Ecological Research site (KBS-LTER), Hickory Corners, MI, USA.
-All data were collected in the early successional (T7) plots.
+All data were collected in the early successional (T7) field replicates.
+This data occurs within the Rain Exclusion eXperiment (REX) plots (referred to as footprints in the scripts).
 - Temporal extent: end of growing season (September - October) 2021 & 2022

 ## Usage: ##